IDMNYU/BlinkingBeeping/week8/ble.md

 ### sending data to p5 from the Arduino
 [This Arduino sketch](https://gist.github.com/shfitz/c709a069851b853968675b32f87c7d60) has a button connected to pin 2.
 When the button state changes, it sends a 1 or a 0 to a conected Central device.
 In this case, we change a circle to a square [in a p5 sketch](../code/ble-examples/buttonTop5/).
 The code for the p5 sketch [can be found here](https://github.com/IDMNYU/BlinkingBeeping/tree/master/code/ble-examples/buttonTop5).

+### Connect 2 Arduinios together via BLE
+The BLE library allows microcontrollers to act as central devices too!

+In the Arduino IDM, go to File->Examples->ArduinoBLE->Central->LedControl.
+Upload this to a board with a button attached to pin 2.
+After initializing the BLE library in setup(), [BLE.scanForUuid()](https://www.arduino.cc/reference/en/libraries/arduinoble/ble.scanforuuid/) looks for a specific UUID advertised by a peripheral.

+This example is thorough in its checking for characteristics that match exactly the peripheral we want to speak to.
+This makes it quite reliable.

+In the loop() of the program, it will connect to a peripheral, verify the local name (something that IDs it as yours), and stop scanning when it finds the appropriate peripheral.
+The controlled() function checks to make sure it's connected and [looks for any attributes](https://www.arduino.cc/reference/en/libraries/arduinoble/bledevice.discoverattributes/).
+This allows us to retreive the characteristics - in this case, it searches for the specific one to controll the LED.
+It checks to make sure the peripheral's characteristic is writable, then reads the value of the button, sening a byte of 1 or 0 if the switch has changed since the last time it was read.

+The peripheral code (found in File->Examples->ArduinoBLE->Peripheral->LED) uses the exat same peripheral code we used previously in our first exampel, but only receiving an on/off instead of a value of 0-255.